dafny-lang/dafny/docs/DafnyRef/Expressions.md

 ```

 Each argument to `unchanged` can be a reference, a set of references, or
-a sequence of references.
-If it is a reference, it can be followed by
+a sequence of references, each optionally followed by a back-tick and field name.
-`` `f``, where `f` is a field of the reference.
 This form expresses that the field `f`,
 not necessarily all fields, has the same value in the old and current
 state.
+If there is such a frame field, all the references must have the same type,
+which must have a field of that name.

 The optional `@`-label says to use the state at that label as the old-state instead of using
 the `old` state (the pre-state of the method).
 That is, using the example `c` from above, the expression